DottedSign Secures Your PDF Documents With Digital Certificates

 Retrieving the Document and Audit Trail

 Just like the signing of documents, retrieving the completed contract is made easier with DottedSign.
-Everyone involved in the contract, including those cc’d on the communications, is sent a final PDF of the signed document for easy download.
+Everyone involved in the contract, including those cc’d on the email communications, is automatically sent a final PDF of the signed document for easy download.

 You can retrieve the document through DottedSign if the emailed copy was accidentally deleted or lost.
 You need only to go into the “Completed” section of DottedSign to see all of your finished documents waiting for you to either view or download.